juristr/juristr.github.com/_posts/2013-04-30-git-explained.md

     $ git config --global user.name "Juri Strumpflohner"
     $ git config --global user.email "myemail@gmail.com"

-## Lets get started: Create a new Git Repository
+## Let's get started: Create a new Git Repository

 Before starting, lets create a new directory where the git repository will live and `cd` into it: